-In J 6/86 (OJ 1988, 124) the board considered the statement "the applicant wishes to abandon this application" as an unambiguous withdrawal of a European patent application, since nothing in the circumstances under which the statement had been made could be taken as qualifying such an interpretation.
+In J 6/86 (OJ 1988, 124) the Legal Board considered the statement "the applicant wishes to abandon this application" as an unambiguous withdrawal of a European patent application, since nothing in the circumstances under which the statement had been made could be taken as qualifying such an interpretation.
 It is too late to ask for retraction of a notice of withdrawal once the withdrawal has been notified to the public in the European Patent Bulletin (see J 15/86, OJ 1988, 417).
-In this case it was alleged that the withdrawal had been made by mistake.

-In J 14/04 the board rejected the request for correction of the withdrawal of the application.
+In J 14/04 the Legal Board rejected the request for correction of the withdrawal of the application.
 It agreed with J 10/87 that the public interest lay in being able to rely on information officially published by the EPO.
-However, the board took the view that the Register of European Patents constituted an official publication (see also J 37/03 and J 38/03), and as, at the time of the request for withdrawal, access to the Register was freely offered to the public on the Internet, the request for withdrawal was available to the public on the date the Register indicated the request for withdrawal was recorded.
+However, the Legal Board took the view that the Register of European Patents constituted an official publication (see also J 37/03, J 38/03), and as, at the time of the request for withdrawal, access to the Register was freely offered to the public on the Internet, the request for withdrawal was available to the public on the date the Register indicated the request for withdrawal was recorded.
 It was of no relevance whether the file was actually consulted on this date.
-Nor did the board consider that Art.
+Nor did the Legal Board consider that Art.
 122(6) EPC 1973 could apply mutatis mutandis to cases of correction under R. 88 EPC 1973.